 Electricity distributors are required to conduct Connection Impact Assessments (CIA's) on all renewable generation connections within 60 days of receiving authorization from the Electrical Safety Authority.
-In 2015, there were no impact assessments.
-As a result, the 2015 measure appears as blank in the scorecard.
+In 2017, all 6 CIAs were completed within the prescribed time frame.

-New Micro-embedded Generation Facilities Connected On Time
+• New Micro-embedded Generation Facilities Connected On Time

-In 2015, Niagara-on-the-Lake Hydro connected 7 new micro-embedded generation facilities (microFIT projects of less than 10 kW), of which 100% were connected within the prescribed time frame of five business days.
-These new connections bring the total number of micro-embedded generation facilities in Niagara-on-the-Lake at the end of 2015 to 136.
-Niagara-on-the-Lake Hydro works closely with its customers and their contractors to try make the installation process as easy as possible.
+In 2017, Niagara-on-the-Lake Hydro connected 1 new micro-embedded generation facilities (microFIT projects of less than 10 kW), which was connected within the prescribed time frame of five business days.
+This new connection brings the total number of micro-embedded generation facilities in Niagara-on-the-Lake at the end of 2017 to 137.
+Niagara-on-the-Lake Hydro works closely with its customers and their contractors to make the installation process as easy as possible.